- Northeastern: 11/27/2022

 The Barry Goldwater Scholarship is a highly competitive, merit-based award for outstanding students in mathematics, the natural sciences, and engineering who are interested in pursuing a career in research.
 Sophomores and juniors who have excellent academic records, outstanding letters of recommendation, and a demonstrated interest in and potential for careers in these fields are invited to apply.
 Northeastern can nominate up to 4 students each year.
 The core of the Goldwater application is the presentation of a compelling research project, clearly and concisely communicated to fellow scientists in two pages.
 This requires faculty input and multiple revisions.

 - Northeastern’s candidates should have a GPA of 3.0 or better.

 - Outstanding letters of recommendation from respected faculty members.

 - A compelling research project, clearly and concisely communicated to fellow scientists.
 This usually requires faculty input and multiple revisions–so get started ASAP!

 - Students must be interested in a research career.
 Students who plan to study medicine are eligible, but these applicants need to demonstrate an interest in medical research rather than careers in private medical practice.

-- Full-time students who are at least sophomores and not seniors.
+- Full-time students who are at least sophomores and not seniors (see how the Goldwater Foundation defines these terms).

 - Applicants must be nominated by Northeastern using the official forms of the Goldwater Foundation.

 The awards will be made on the basis of merit to those who have outstanding potential (demonstrated by a history of academic achievement) and intend to pursue careers in mathematics, the natural sciences, or engineering.
 To be considered, a student must be nominated by Northeastern University.